 A Jan.
 6 rioter pardoned by Trump was sentenced to life in prison for child sex abuse

 Just months after President Trump's mass pardons for Jan.
-6 rioters freed him from prison, a Florida man repeatedly sexually abused two middle-school aged children.
+6 rioters freed him from prison, a Seffner man repeatedly sexually abused two middle-school aged children.

 On Thursday, the man, Andrew Paul Johnson, was sentenced to life in prison, after a Florida jury found him guilty of five criminal charges, including molestation, lewd and lascivious exhibition and transmission of material harmful to a minor.